 Securing the front door

-The three most common “security latch” options for additional door security shown above are poorly secure.
+The three most common “security latch” options for additional door security shown above are not very secure.

 Luckily, there are a few ways to help greatly decrease the likelihood of an unauthorized person entering your hotel room.
 The only downside to utilizing most of these tools and techniques is is that it requires you to be inside to enable them.